m-azra3l/DynamicFormApp/README.md

 # DynamicFormApp

 The dynamic form application is a robust and versatile platform designed to simplify and streamline the creation, management, and submission of customizable forms.
+This repository contains both web api and xunit test projects.

 ## Key Features